-This website is intended to serve as an online resource pertaining to drafting and enforcing tribal protection orders.
-Note that each tribe is unique with respect to tribal constitutions and codes.
-The reader should consult the specific tribal constitution and tribal codes for additional requirements regarding drafting and enforcement of tribal protection orders.
+This website is intended to serve as an online resource pertaining to drafting and enforcing Tribal protection orders.
+Note that each tribe is unique with respect to Tribal constitutions and codes.
+The reader should consult the specific Tribal constitution and Tribal codes for additional requirements regarding drafting and enforcement of Tribal protection orders.

-There are generally two federal statutes that relate to possession of a firearm and domestic violence protection orders: possession of a firearm and/or ammunition while subject to a qualifying protection order:
+There are generally two Federal statutes that relate to possession of a firearm and/or ammunition while subject to a qualifying protection order:

-- It is a federal crime to possess a firearm and/or ammunition while subject to a valid qualifying protection order.
+- It is a Federal crime to possess a firearm and/or ammunition while subject to a valid qualifying protection order.
 18 USC 922(g)(8).
-The exception to this possession is found at 18 USC 925which sets forth this restriction does not apply to firearms issued by government agencies to a law enforcement officer or military personnel so long as the individual is on duty.
+The exception to this possession is found at 18 USC 925 which sets forth this restriction does not apply to firearms issued by government agencies to a law enforcement officer or military personnel so long as the individual is on duty.

-To engage the federal firearms restrictions of 18 USC 922(g)(8) the protection order must contain certain language.
+To engage the Federal firearms restrictions of 18 USC 922(g)(8) the protection order must contain certain language.
 The person must be subject to a court order that:

-- The order restrains such person from harassing, stalking, or threatening an intimate partner of such person or child of such intimate partner or the order restrains the defendant from engaging in other conduct that would place an intimate partner in reasonable fear of bodily injury to the partner or child; and
+- The order restrains such person from harassing, stalking, or threatening an intimate partner of such person or child of such intimate partner, or the order restrains the defendant from engaging in other conduct that would place an intimate partner in reasonable fear of bodily injury to the partner or child; and

 - includes a finding that such person represents a credible threat to the physical safety of such intimate partner or child; or by its terms explicitly prohibits the use, attempted use, or threatened use of physical force against such intimate partner or child that would reasonably be expected to cause bodily injury.

-Note that tribal court’s wishing to trigger the federal firearms restrictions under this statute carefully make findings and note the relevant provisions above.
+Note that Tribal court’s wishing to activate the Federal firearms restrictions under this statute must carefully make findings and note a-c of the relevant provisions above in the protection order

-- What language must be present in the protection order to trigger the federal firearm restrictions of 18 USC 922(g)(9)?
+- What language must be present in the protection order to trigger the Federal firearm restrictions of 18 USC 922(g)(9)?

-To engage the federal firearms restrictions of 18 USC 922(g)(9) after conviction of a domestic violence misdemeanor the defendant must have been convicted in any court of a misdemeanor crime of domestic violence.
+To engage the Federal firearms restrictions of 18 USC 922(g)(9) after conviction of a domestic violence misdemeanor the defendant must have been convicted, in any court, of a misdemeanor crime of domestic violence.

 A misdemeanor crime of domestic violence includes: